openaps/AndroidAPSdocs/docs/EN/Usage/Timezone-traveling.md

 (Timezone-traveling-danarv2-danars)=
 ## DanaRv2, DanaRS

-These pumps need a special care because AndroidAPS is using history from the pump but the records in pump don't have timezone stamp. **That means if you simple change timezone in phone, records will be read with different timezone and will be doubled.**
+These pumps need a special care because AAPS is using history from the pump but the records in pump don't have timezone stamp. **That means if you simple change timezone in phone, records will be read with different timezone and will be doubled.**

 To avoid this there are two possibilities: